 The COVID-19 pandemic has significantly impacted our financial position, results of operations, cash flows and liquidity as the effects of the pandemic and resulting governmental actions have decreased the demand for our products, most notably throughout our DSD network, which consist of small independent restaurants, foodservice operators, large institutional buyers, convenience store chains, hotels, casinos, healthcare facilities, and foodservice distributors.
-The COVID-19 pandemic continues to have a material impact on our revenues during the three and six months ended December 31, 2021.
+The COVID-19 pandemic continues to have a material impact on our revenues during the three and nine months ended March 31, 2022.

 As local and state governments across the country have eased COVID-19 restrictions, and vaccines have become generally available, we have continued to see improved average weekly sales trends.
-During the three months ended December 31, 2021, our average weekly sales were down 17% compared to pre-COVID levels, which represents continued improvement from the three months ended September 30, 2021 and December 31, 2020 when sales were down 25% and 40%, respectively.
-Although we experienced improvement in several markets this quarter, the recovery in certain regions and markets were negatively impacted starting in December by the recent increase in COVID-19 cases related to the Omicron variant that caused certain government restrictions to be reimplemented.
+During the three months ended March 31, 2022, our average weekly sales were down 16% compared to pre-COVID levels, which represents continued improvement from the three months ended December 31, 2021 and March 31, 2021 when sales were down 17% and 36%, respectively.
+Although we experienced improvement in several markets this quarter as COVID further recedes, the recovery is slower in certain regions caused by general COVID-19 restrictions across the country.

 Although our Direct Ship sales channel was also affected by the COVID-19 pandemic, the impact was significantly less due to the types of customers we serve through this channel.
 These customers include our retail business and products sold by key grocery stores under their private labels, as well as third party e-commerce platforms, which have been impacted less by the pandemic.
-For the three months ended December 31, 2021, our Direct Ship revenues were also negatively impacted by accounts we decided to exit during fiscal 2021 because they resulted in lower or negative profit due to the impacts from COVID-19 on their business and caused supply chain complexities.
+For the three months ended March 31, 2022, our Direct Ship revenues have improved which is mainly driven by recently optimized customer base and recovery of several larger accounts.

-Due to the impact of the COVID-19 pandemic on our revenues, we instituted several initiatives in March 2020 and during fiscal 2021 to reduce operating expenses and capital expenditures to help mitigate the significant negative impact of our revenue decline.
+Due to the impact of the COVID-19 pandemic on our revenues, we instituted several initiatives during fiscal 2020 and 2021 to reduce operating expenses and capital expenditures to help mitigate the significant negative impact of our revenue decline.
 In addition to the costs saving initiatives, in fiscal 2021 we repaid our existing senior secured revolving credit facility, and entered into a new senior secured facility composed of a Revolver Credit Facility Agreement and a Term Credit Facility Agreement (the "Credit Facilities").
 We believe that the Credit Facilities provide us with increased flexibility to proactively manage our working capital and execute our long term strategy, maintain compliance with our financial covenants, lower our cost of borrowing, and preserve financial liquidity to mitigate the impact of the uncertain business environment resulting from the COVID-19 pandemic, while continuing to execute on our strategic initiatives.